-In addition to offering screenings of well renowned films, we are passionate about discovering and supporting the hidden gems...the great docs that may not have made it into HotDocs, but that deserve a passionate audience to experience their stories.
+Our 2019 festival opened with the important social justice doc Conviction, hosted the world premier of the NFB eco-doc Sovereign Soil, and closed with the urgently needed PUSH.
+In addition to offering screenings of well renowned films, we are passionate about discovering and supporting the hidden gems and emerging filmmakers...the great docs that may not have made it into HotDocs, but that deserve a passionate audience to experience their stories.

-The Guelph Film Festival presents more than 30 features and shorts every year to a dedicated audience of documentary enthusiasts during it’s nine day celebration.
-Each screening gets the full focus of the festival, as each event has a dedicated time slot with no overlap, so that all films can be attended by the full community.
-Many of the screenings are accompanied by a post-film discussion focused on either the filmmaker, film subject, or someone from the community with knowledge that can connect broader issues with local initiatives.
+The Guelph Film Festival is a not-for-profit that presents more than 30 documentaries (features, mid-length, and shorts) every year to a dedicated audience of film enthusiasts during the nine day festival.
+Each screening receives the full focus of the festival, as each event has a dedicated time slot with no overlap, so that all films can be attended by the full community.
+Most of the screenings are accompanied by a post-film discussion focused on either the filmmaker, film subject, or community connections to the film's topic(s).

-1. The GFF only accepts DOCUMENTARIES, with the acceptation of the children’s program, which focuses on short docs AND animations geared towards children between the ages of 4-11.
+1. The GFF only accepts DOCUMENTARIES, with the exception of the children’s program, which focuses on short docs, narratives, and animations geared towards children audiences with the age range of 4-11.

-2. The content must fit within the festival themes of SOCIAL JUSTICE, the ENVIRONMENT, and/or COMMUNITY BUILDING (all broadly construed).
+2. The content of the documentaries must fit within the festival themes of SOCIAL JUSTICE, the ENVIRONMENT, and/or COMMUNITY BUILDING (all broadly construed).

 4. Films which have received screenings in Guelph, ON prior to the festival are ineligible.

-5. Films available on the internet are ineligible.
+5. Films previously submitted to the Guelph Film Festival are ineligible.

-6. Press Kits are required upon selection, including 3-5 film stills, a director's headshot, a short synopsis (50 words), and long (200 words) synopsis.
+7. Press Kits are required upon selection, including 3-5 film stills, a director's headshot, a short (50 words) and long (<200 words) synopsis.

-8. All films must be submitted with a private online screener.
+9. All films must be submitted with a private online screener embedded on FilmFreeway.

-9. If selected for the festival, a high quality H264 QuickTime compliant file is the preferred exhibition format (15GB max).
-This format is chosen as we believe in saving filmmakers money (especially emerging filmmakers), and the quality of BluRay or DVD is not superior enough to warrant the costs, and comes with disc issues.
-Shorts will be compiled into programs for screening.
+10. If selected for the festival, a high quality H264 QUICKTIME compliant file is the preferred exhibition format (15GB max), as we believe in saving filmmakers money (especially emerging filmmakers).

-11. Feature submissions must be over 45 min in duration.
+12. Short submissions must be under 20min in duration.

 The Festival will provide two complimentary Festival passes for each feature (60+ minutes) presented.
-Short filmmakers will receive one complimentary Festival pass.
-Some support for travel to attend the festival may be available, but is subject to funding and is impacted by the volume of requests.
+Short and mid-length filmmakers will receive one complimentary Festival pass.
+Some support for travel to attend the festival may be available, but is subject to funding and is influenced by the volume of requests.

 Entries will be reviewed by a Programming Committee appointed by/and including the Artistic Director.
-The programming committee is made up of local filmmakers, artists, and documentary enthusiasts.
+The programming committee is made up of local filmmakers, artists, and community members/documentary enthusiasts.